By Let’s Move Quad Cities Nutritionist Blogger Jeni Tackett, RD, LD

 Los Agaves also has a grilled chicken salad (just ask for the salad dressing on the side and use sparingly), chicken and rice soup, and lunch fajitas.

 What about refried beans?
 Refried beans are a good source of protein.
-A 1/2 cup refried beans has 150 calories, 2 grams fat, 7 grams protein.
-If the refried beans have cheese on top of them, then that will add calories/fat of course.
+A half cup of refried beans has 150 calories, 2 grams fat, 7 grams protein.
+If the refried beans have cheese on top of them, then that will add calories/fat.

 3. Order off the a la carte menu: Less excess food.